zhenv10/ecsworkshop/content/windows_workloads/04-code-review/cdk.md

 {{% /expand%}}

 {{%expand "Review bin/secret-ecs-app.ts" %}}
-Finally, the stacks and the CDK infrastructure application itself are created in `bin/windows-workloads.ts`, the entry point for the cdk defined in the `cdk.json` mentioned earlier.
+Finally, the CloudFormation stacks and the infrastructure application are created in `bin/windows-workloads.ts` while the entry point for the cdk is defined in the `cdk.json` file mentioned earlier.

 ```ts
 #!/usr/bin/env node